hirotake111/chatapp/README.md

 - Rest API / WebSocket
 - and Raspberry PI

-Currently mobile device is not supported.
+(Currently mobile device is not supported.)

-### TODO

-- unread message notification
-- pagenation
-- disable [add user] button if user belongs no channels
-- Redis for WebScoket backend
-- test code
-- delete channel button
-- delete message button

 The following secrets are necessary to trigger GitHub actions